-This method may be adopted when estimated value of the goods to be procured is up to Rupees Twenty five Lakhs.
+- (i) This method may be adopted when estimated value of the goods to be procured is up to [Rupees Fifty Lakhs].
 Copies of the bidding document should be sent directly by speed post/registered post/courier/ email to firms which are borne on the list of registered suppliers for the goods in question as referred under Rule 150 above.
 The number of supplier firms in Limited Tender Enquiry should be more than three.
-Efforts should be made to identify a higher number of approved suppliers to obtain more responsive bids on competitive hasis

-Further, an organisation should publish its limited tender enquiries on Central Public Procurement Portal (CPPP) as per Rule 159.
-Apart from CPPP, the organisations should publish the tender enquiries on the Department's or Ministry's web site.

-- The unsolicited bids should not be accepted.
-However Ministries/ Departments should evolve a system by which interested firms can register and bid in next round of tendering. - (iii) Purchase through Limited Tender Enquiry may be adopted even where the estimated value of the procurement is more than Rupees twenty-five Lakhs, in the following circumstances. - (a) The competent authority in the Ministry or Department certifies that the demand is urgent and any additional expenditure involved by not procuring through advertised tender enquiry is justified in view of urgency.
-The Ministry or Department should also put on record the nature of the urgency and reasons why the procurement could not be anticipated. - (b) There are sufficient reasons, to be recorded in writing by the competent authority, indicating that it will not be in public interest to procure the goods through advertised tender enquiry.
+Efforts should be made to identify a higher number of approved suppliers to obtain responsive bids on competitive basis. - Further, an organisation should publish its limited tender enquiries on [GeM as well as on GeM- Central Public Procurement Portal (CPPP).
+An organisation having its own website should also publish all its advertised tender enquiries on the website]. - (ii) The unsolicited bids should not be accepted.
+However, Ministries/ Departments should evolve a system by which interested firms can register and bid in next round of tendering. - (iii) Purchase through Limited Tender Enquiry may be adopted even where the estimated value of the procurement is more than [Rupees Fifty Lakhs], in the following circumstances. - (a) The competent authority in the Ministry or Department certifies that the demand is urgent and any additional expenditure involved by not procuring through advertised tender enquiry is justified in view of urgency.
+The Ministry or Department should also put on record the nature of the urgency and reasons why the procurement could not be anticipated.

-- (c) The sources of supply are definitely known and possibility of fresh source(s) beyond those being tapped is remote. - (iv) Sufficient time should be allowed for submission of bids in Limited Tender Enquiry cases. - Rule 163 Two bid system (simultaneous receipt of separate technical and financial bids): For purchasing high value plant, machinery etc. of a complex and technical nature, bids may be obtained in two parts asunder: - (i) Technical bid consisting of all technical details along with commercial terms and conditions; and - (ii) Financial bid indicating item-wise price for the items mentioned in the technical bid.
+- (b) There are sufficient reasons, to be recorded in writing by the competent authority, indicating that it will not be in public interest to procure the goods through advertised tender enquiry. - (c) The sources of supply are definitely known and possibility of fresh source(s) beyond those being tapped is remote. - (iv) Sufficient time should be allowed for submission of bids in Limited Tender Enquiry cases. - Rule 163 Two bid system (simultaneous receipt of separate technical and financial bids): For purchasing high value plant, machinery etc. of a complex and technical nature, bids may be obtained in two parts asunder: - (i) Technical bid consisting of all technical details along with commercial terms and conditions; and - (ii) Financial bid indicating itemwise price for the items mentioned in the technical hid

-The technical bid and the financial bid should be sealed by the bidder in separate covers duly super-scribed and both these sealed covers are to be put in a bigger cover which should also be sealed and duly super-scribed.
+The technical bid and the financial bid should be sealed by the bidder in separate covers duly super-scribed and both these sealed covers are to be put in a bigger cover which should also be sealed and duly superscribed.
 The technical bids are to be opened by the purchasing Ministry or Department at the first instance and evaluated by a competent committee or authority.
 At the second stage financial bids of only these technically acceptable offers should be opened after intimating them the date and time of opening the financial bid for further evaluation and ranking before awarding the contract.